LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 **Description:**

 Called when the game checks whether this faction has reached its player limit.
-Returning `true` prevents the character from joining.
+Return `true` to block the player from joining, or `false`/`nil` to allow them.

 **Parameters:**